haikuowuya/AndroidElementals/README.md

 | Title | Description |
 | :----------: | :--------: |
-[Motion](https://github.com/nvanbenschoten/motion) | An Android library allowing images to exhibit a parallax effect
+[Motion](https://github.com/nvanbenschoten/motion) | An Android library allowing images to exhibit a parallax effect [Parallax Pager](https://github.com/prolificinteractive/ParallaxPager) | Add some depth to your Android scrolling

 ###### <a name="otheranimation">Other